-Michigan State University (MSU) Extension helps people improve their lives by bringing MSU’s knowledge resources directly to individuals, communities and businesses.
-Whether it is helping grow Michigan’s agricultural economy, capturing opportunities that use our natural resources in a sustainable way, controlling healthcare costs by giving individuals the information they need to manage chronic illness, or preparing tomorrow’s leaders, MSU Extension is creating opportunities and building communities that make Michigan strong, prosperous and a great place to live.
+Michigan State University (MSU) Extension is the main outreach arm of MSU.
+Thanks to more than 600 faculty and staff members located throughout Michigan, Extension provides education and resources to help people improve their families, communities and businesses.
+Whether it is helping grow Michigan’s agricultural economy, capturing opportunities that use our natural resources sustainably, controlling healthcare costs by giving individuals the information they need to manage chronic illness, or preparing tomorrow’s leaders, MSU Extension is creating opportunities and building communities that make Michigan strong, prosperous and a great place to live.

-Extension programming is focused in four statewide programs: agriculture and agribusiness, health and nutrition, children and youth, and economic and community development.
+MSU Extension offers summer internship opportunities for young people eager to make a positive difference in Michigan communities.
+Interns have an opportunity to learn about Extension programming in all four statewide program areas: agriculture and agribusiness, health and nutrition, children and youth, and natural resources and economic and community development.

 Agriculture and Agribusiness

-Agriculture is one of the fastest growing sectors of the Michigan economy.
-MSU Extension works with all segments of Michigan agriculture to improve the production of safe, high quality, nutritious food and biobased fuels and materials, as well as to enhance people’s understanding of farming practices.
+Agriculture continues to be an important economic driver in Michigan.
+MSU Extension works with all segments of Michigan agriculture to support the production of safe, high-quality, nutritious food and biobased fuels and materials.
 MSU Extension develops and delivers science-based research and need-based programming to advance the profitability and sustainability of Michigan farms, to help producers improve water and land stewardship, and to increase consumer understanding of modern agriculture.
-Programs are also available for farmers who are beginning farming or are considering new ventures in specialty crops or alternative commodities.
-For agricultural entrepreneurs, MSU Extension provides counseling and reviews new business ventures that explore the development of value-added products.
+Programs are also available for beginning farmers and those considering new ventures in specialty crops or alternative commodities.
+In addition, MSU Extension provides counseling for food and agricultural entrepreneurs, including reviewing new business ventures that explore the development of value-added products.
 All of these efforts help to position Michigan as a leader in providing affordable, quality, safe food for local, national and international markets.